EpsilonNought117/apac/README.md

 ### Correctness Testing (apn_tests)

 The apn_tests program validates the correctness of arbitrary-precision operations across a wide range of operand sizes and edge cases.

-- Covers addition, subtraction, multiplication, division, and squaring
-- Compares results against known-correct reference implementations
-- Intended to be run after changes to core arithmetic or assembly routines
+It is intended to be run after changes to core arithmetic or assembly routines.

 By default, the test suite is built automatically.
 To disable it during configuration: